 My favorite approach to budgeting is a mix between the reverse budget and the traditional budget.
 It’s what I call the INTENTIONAL BUDGET.

 What does “intentional” mean?

-If you want to learn how to budget your money and work towards financial freedom, you need to understand where you are overspending and how you can optimize your habits.
+If you want to learn how to budget your money, you need to understand where you are overspending and how you can optimize your habits.

 The Intentional Budget: how to budget your money with 4 simple steps

 These are the 4 simple steps I use for my intentional budget system!